wxWidgets/wxPython-Classic/samples/doodle/README.txt

                     in a more full featured application with a control panel, and the ability to save and load doodles.

-    setup.py        This sample also shows you how make you applications automatically self-update when new
+    setup.py        This sample also shows you how to make your applications automatically self-update when new
 		    releases are available.
 There is a bit of code in the superdoodle module to use the softwareupdate